Firefighter rehabilitation: Designating a rehabilitation area

-Coordination and Manning
+Coordination and manning

-Command of the Rehab Area is assigned to a fire chief or company level officer, who is designated as the Rehab Officer under most Incident Command structures.
-A minimum of two trained EMS personnel should initially be assigned to monitor and assist firefighters in the Rehab Sector, but more personnel may be necessary for larger incidents.
-Volunteer canteen or auxiliary members often assist EMS personnel in making "working" members as comfortable as possible.
+Command of the rehabilitation area is assigned to a fire chief or company level officer, who is designated as the rehabilitation officer under most incident command structures.
+A minimum of two trained EMS personnel should initially be assigned to monitor and assist firefighters in the rehabilitation sector, but more personnel may be necessary for larger incidents.
+Volunteer canteen or auxiliary members often assist EMS personnel in making firefighters as comfortable as possible.

 It is important for command and company level officers to continually monitor personnel for telltale signs of exhaustion, stress, and or physical trauma.
-Individual members are encouraged to report to the Rehab Sector at any time that he or she feels the need to do so.
+Individual members are encouraged to report to the rehabilitation sector at any time that he or she feels the need to do so.
 Symptoms may include weakness, dizziness, chest pain, muscle cramps, nausea, altered mental status, difficulty breathing, and others.
-Additionally, in order to prevent the development of life-threatening conditions, all fireground personnel (regardless of physical well-being) should report to the Rehab Sector immediately following strenuous activity, the use and depletion of two SCBA bottles (or failure of an SCBA), or thirty (30) minutes of operation within a hazardous/dangerous environment.
+The U.S. Fire Administration recommends all fireground personnel (regardless of physical well-being) should report to the rehabilitation sector immediately following strenuous activity, the use and depletion of two self-contained breathing apparatus bottles (or failure of an apparatus), or 40 minutes of intense physical activity.